-A small number of 2019 Q7 SUVs have been recalled because their side-curtain aitbag may not properly inflate on deployment. … continue reading
+Audi announced a small number of 2019 Q7 SUVs have been recalled because their side-curtain aitbag may not properly inflate on deployment.

 Audi may have forgotten to properly tighten an airbag module’s mounting screws, prompting a recall in a tiny number of vehicles.
 Twelve!